oxford-pharmacoepi/LongCOVID_GNN/README.md

 + Lack of standardized benchmarks
 + Data leakage between training and test sets
-+ Imbalanced learning scenarios due to sparse negative samples The framework supports retrospective validation using time-stamped versions of the Open Targets dataset, enabling realistic evaluation of model generalization to newly reported drug–disease associations.
++ Imbalanced learning scenarios due to sparse negative samples

+The framework supports retrospective validation using time-stamped versions of the Open Targets dataset, enabling realistic evaluation of model generalization to newly reported drug–disease associations.

+## This GitHub repository provides:

++ Scripts to construct biomedical knowledge graphs from Open Targets data
++ Preprocessed datasets for training, validation, and testing
++ Implementations of GNN models: GCNConv, GraphSAGE, and TransformerConv
++ Benchmarking pipeline with ablation studies and negative sampling strategies
++ Evaluation metrics including AUC, precision-recall curves, and more

 ## Project Structure